docarray/docarray/docs/advanced/document-store/extend.md

 # Add New Document Store

-DocumentArray can be easily extended to support different Document Store backend.
+DocumentArray can be easily extended to support different Document Store backends.
 A Document Store can be a SQL/NoSQL/vector database, or even an in-memory data structure.
-The motivation of onboarding a new Document Store backend is often:
+The motivation of on-boarding a new Document Store backend is often:
 - having persistence that better fits to the use case;
 - pulling from an existing data source;
 - supporting advanced query languages, e.g. nearest-neighbor retrieval.

 After the extension, users can enjoy convenient and powerful DocumentArray API on top of your document store.
 To end users, it promises the same user experience just like using a regular DocumentArray, no extra learning is required.

-This chapter gives you a walk through on how to add a new DocumentArray.
+This chapter gives you a walk-through on how to add a new DocumentArray.
 To be specific, in this chapter we are extending DocumentArray to support a new backend `mydocstore`.
 The final result would be enabling the following usage:

 ```python
 from docarray import DocumentArray